mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 Adding Scenes
     There are two ways to add scenes :

-    * |mouseright| and :guilabel:`Add Scene After` or :guilabel:`Add Scene Before`
+    * |mouseright| and choose either :guilabel:`Add Scene After` or :guilabel:`Add Scene Before`

-    * Add button at the lower left corner of thumbnail of the scene, this is the same as :guilabel:`Add Scene After`.
+    * Press the `Add Button` at the lower left corner of thumbnail of the scene, this is the same as :guilabel:`Add Scene After`.

 Deleting Scenes
     There are two ways to delete scenes :